NikhilReddyPishati/Banking-Project/README.md

 ## **It Provides ATM Options to the user**
 - **It Interacts with user**
 - **Takes input (Pin and Amount) from the user**
-- **Provides multiple options to the user,Where user need to select single option from it**
+- **Provides multiple options to the user,Where user need to Select Single option from it**
 # Options
 - **Show Balance**
 - **Withdraw Amount**